-Dermatology Times suggests that CBD may have a positive impact on benefitting skin, reduce oil production, provide moisture, and relieve discomfort.
-CBD has shown that it exerts anti-oxidant activity which may benefit the skin although more research is needed.
-This is all anecdotal evidence that suggests the benefits and we are eager to see more evidence to support what people say about their use of CBD for these issues.
+Dermatology Times suggests that topical CBD may positively impact the skin, reduce oil production, provide moisture, and relieve discomfort.
+CBD has shown that it exerts anti-oxidant activity, which may benefit the skin, although more research is needed.
+This is all anecdotal evidence that suggests the benefits, and we are eager to see more evidence to support what people say about their use of CBD for these issues.
 It’s important to note that CBD cannot treat or cure any medical issue or illness.

-Using CBD as an addition, with your dermatologist or physician’s agreement as an addition to your skincare routine, may be helpful.
-You surely won’t be alone as many women do use it.
+Using CBD, with your dermatologist or physician’s agreement, as an addition to your skincare routine may be helpful.
+You surely won’t be alone, as many women do use it.

 With the potential for CBD to regulate the skin’s oil production, it may help effectively reduce breakouts that occur with acne.

-The addition of CBD products in your daily skincare routine may provide a nourished, hydrated exterior for your body with these plant-based wellness products.
+The addition of CBD products to your daily skincare routine may provide a nourished, hydrated exterior for your body with these plant-based wellness products.

 PMS is an acronym for premenstrual syndrome.
 This is a syndrome that occurs in women, typically between ovulation and a period.
-While the cause is not fully understood, it likely involves changes in hormones during the menstrual cycle.
-The symptoms associated may include but not limited to, mood swings, tender breasts, food cravings, fatigue, irritability, sadness.
+While the cause is not fully understood, it likely involves a hormonal imbalance during the menstrual cycle.
+PMS symptoms may include but are not limited to mood swings, tender breasts, food cravings, fatigue, irritability, and sadness.
 And the worst of them all – cramps!
-The cramps may be debilitating for some.
+The cramps can be debilitating for some.

-Anecdotal evidence suggests that for women that use CBD as an alternative to address PMS, it has helped them with reducing the discomfort of cramps, enhancing their mood, and many other symptoms that are associated with premenstrual cramps.
+Anecdotal evidence suggests that for women who use CBD to address PMS, it has helped them reduce the discomfort of cramps, enhance their mood, and many other symptoms associated with premenstrual cramps.

 Lack of Sleep

 We are all victims of lack of sleep.
 There are so many reasons and excuses we can share for this issue.
-Whether it’s burning the midnight oil on a business project, studying for college exams, late-night zoom cocktail parties, staying up with kids to do homework, the reasons are endless.
-Stress can also be a contributing factor to lack of sleep making it hard to relax and find a calm state to easily drift off to rest.
+The reasons are endless, whether it’s burning the midnight oil on a business project, studying for college exams, late-night zoom cocktail parties, or staying up with kids to do homework.
+Stress can also be a contributing factor to lack of sleep, making it hard to relax and find a calm state to easily drift off to rest.
 Of course, there is also the added benefit of age which makes for some of us a bathroom trip in the middle of the night essential.
 Falling back asleep can become a battle after that in and of itself!

-Did you know that while these are all plausible and reasonable challenges we face; the lack of sleep can be detrimental to your health and wellness?
-It can have a negative impact on your immune system as well which needs to be in tip-top shape.
+Did you know that while these are all plausible and reasonable challenges we face, the lack of sleep can be detrimental to your health and wellness?
+It can also negatively impact your immune system, which needs to be in tip-top shape.
 The National Sleep Foundation advises that adults need between 7-9 hours of sleep every night.

-There have been many suggestions on the efficacy of CBD to aid in sleep.
-The most notable study done was conducted at the University of California, San Diego’s Center for Medicinal Cannabis research that showed that cannabidiol (CBD) may help improve sleep.
-Much more research is still necessary and while it is still illegal to make a medical claim, it is great to see that there are results that show promise.
+There have been many suggestions on CBD's efficacy in aiding sleep.
+The most notable study done was conducted at the University of California, San Diego’s Center for Medicinal Cannabis research that showed that cannabidiol (CBD) might help improve sleep.
+Much more research is still necessary, and while it is still illegal to make a medical claim, it is great to see that there are results that show promise.
 Remember, it’s illegal to say that CBD can treat or cure any illness that supports anecdotal evidence.